 Students studying a sequence in history-politics must complete the following two units (12 points):

-Students who have already completed ATS1898 Understanding globalisation and social change as part of a first level sequence in sociology must complete another first-level arts unit.
+Students who have already completed ATS1898 A changing world: Globalisation and social change as part of a first level sequence in sociology must complete another first-level arts unit.

 Students studying a minor or major in history-politics must have completed the first-year sequence.
 In addition: